 As a clinical intern, my responsibilities included helping the clinical team by retrieving and filing the clients’ Step 10 sheets, attending the process, psychological education, and assignment groups, helping with general admin, and interacting with the clients on a daily basis, particularly on the client walk after lunch.
 I wrote up notes after process and assignment groups to be inputted on the Life Base system.
 I also sat with the eating disorder clients during snack time to ensure that they ate their entire snack and that their behavior was monitored afterwards.

 What new knowledge and skills did you gain or develop?

 I discovered that books and classroom lectures can only teach you so much.
 Although I might know what a panic attack is, nothing could have prepared for me for actually calming a client down while she was having one.
 This is why internships are essential, because they build the necessary real world skills and experience in order to cope with different situations, people, and disorders.

 Overall, I learned a lot about boundaries, because while it was tempting to form relationships with the clients, I had to remain professional at all times in terms of my behavior and my conversational topics.
 My preconceptions of addicts were also challenged, because I previously held a stereotypical view of them that was completely squashed after getting to know the clients.

-Has the internship influenced your future career choices?
+Has your psychology internship in London influenced your future career choices?